Jeffs0412/worldcup_database/README.md

 This project is a World Cup database that contains information about games played in various World Cup tournaments.
 The database is implemented using PostgreSQL and consists of two tables: games and teams.

+The database provides information about individual games, including the year, round, teams involved, and the goals scored by each team.
+It also stores data about the participating teams, including their IDs and names.

+To facilitate easy installation and usage, the project includes bash scripts that allow users to automatically insert data from a CSV file into the database and perform various queries to retrieve relevant information.
+The scripts are designed to handle different scenarios, such as inserting data for testing purposes or querying specific statistics.

 ## Installation

 To use the World Cup database, follow these steps: